MontyMango/fishy-website/Assets/README.md

 - Make sure that the image is >25MB (It will count as a large object in GutHub)

 That's mostly it, and thanks!

+#This is from Alex H, I will upload comments at the top of the page regarding issues or changes referenced from the discord.